The importance of hydration in summer

 Mineral salts and their role in performance

-Drinking water alone isn't enough.
-To maintain electrolyte balance, it's essential to replenish minerals , especially during long sessions or when sweating heavily.
+Drinking only water is not enough.
+To maintain electrolyte balance, it is essential to replenish mineral salts , especially during long sessions or periods of heavy sweating.

 Fanté products are formulated with a balanced concentration of sodium, magnesium, and potassium , which help prevent cramps and optimize water absorption.

-Caffeine is an effective ergogenic, but its use should be adjusted more carefully in summer:
+Caffeine is an effective ergogenic aid, but its use should be adjusted more carefully in summer:

 -